connorv52/netflix-dashboard-sql-data-analysis/README.md

 # SQL_PowerBI_Project_Netflix_Users_Analysis
-This is a SQL and Power BI project aimed at analyzing and visualizing findings from a dataset that consists of unique Netflix subscribers.
+This is a SQL and Power BI project aimed at analyzing and visualizing findings from a dataset of unique Netflix subscribers.